What is Access?

 - What degree do I want to study after Access?

-- What will I enjoy studying?
+- What Access subjects will I enjoy studying?

 Do I need any previous knowledge to enrol for Access?

-We recommend that you refresh your knowledge and are ready to work at this level when Access starts, otherwise you are unlikely to be able to cope with the pace and content of the course.
+We recommend that you refresh your knowledge and are ready to work at this level when Access begins, otherwise you are unlikely to be able to cope with the pace and content of the course.

 What will I have to do on Access?